Click to order Yakuza 0 PS4 from ozgameshop.com

 It's a rare thing for me to even try to recommend a fighting game to mates who aren't into fisticuffs.
 That said, Injustice 2 compelled me to send out a Bat Signal of Quality, and everybody who responded came back a convert.
 This was mostly because NetherRealm treated its single-player component as an equal partner of the multiplayer (which, typically, becomes dominated by a dedicated cadre of competition-level pros in no time).

 There's a utility belt full of content packed in here, including a lengthy, branching story mode and tons of customisation options as well as an addictive and ever-changing Multiverse challenge mode.
 Combine the irresistible loot-earning of that latter diversion, with an all-time character roster featuring 30+ of DC's best (plus some paid DLC Ninja Turtles for some reason) and Injustice 2 delivers a package tighter than Adam West's bat-undies.
+Play and enjoy this game with all your favourite superheroes, today!

 Click to buy Injustice 2 PS4 from ozgameshop.com